Skip to navigation Skip to content

 • book the customer the next available SWO Unreasonable to Live at Home phone appointment, to secure a timely interview if a social worker is unable to immediately connect with the customer

-• create an Urgent UTLAH Under 18 Requested Fast Note in Customer First.
+• create an Urgent UTLAH Under 18 Requested Fast Note.
 Any (non-sensitive) information about the customer's circumstances that may be helpful for the assessment should be noted in the Fast Note

 • offer the young person a referral for social casework